autolotto/migrate-mongoose/examples/command-line/README.md

 ### Example of using the CLI

-After running `npm install migrate-mongoose`, you will have the migration binary available to you as `./node_modules/.bin/migrate`.
+After running `npm install @autolotto/migrate-mongoose`, you will have the migration binary available to you as `./node_modules/.bin/migrate`.

 ##### Creating a Migration